centrica-engineering/nucleus-docs/docs/foundations/typography.md

 ## Weights

-There are two weights of Centrica Stabil Grotesk; Medium or Book.
+There are two weights of _British Gas_; Medium or Body.

 Both of these weights are to be used to ensure variety through our content and messaging, in turn enabling us to create visual clarity, pace and hierarchy.